Sharing Life Together – a new experiment in faith formation.

 First question – Is this Sunday School?

 Maybe.
 But probably not.
 OK, not at all.
 It is something different but the same.
 Some of the things we do might look like it, but there is more happening.
 Sunday School began in England when poor families were moving to cities and children were working in factories all week.
 Churches felt called to use Sunday, the children’s only day off, to teach literacy and basic education for those who couldn’t attend any formal school.
 It became a faith teaching ministry which grew to a peak in the 1950s, and while it is going strong in many places, for many the model of classroom learning is not working any longer.
-So if you are looking for faith formation and learning, Sharing Life Together will do that, but not in a traditional way.
+So if you are looking at how children and adults can grow in faith, Sharing Life Together will do that, but not in a traditional way.

 Ok, what is different?: What is different is everything.
 The first and most important element is that we are not in a standard age-separated classroom model.
 Sharing Life Together is for all ages, from “9 months to 99 years”.
 We believe that we are better together and that all have something to learn from one another.